Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 - On Wednesday, June 23rd, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $64.87, for a total value of $1,297,400.00.

-The firm also recently declared a quarterly dividend, which was paid on Monday, June 14th.
-Investors of record on Tuesday, June 1st were issued a $0.10 dividend.
-The ex-dividend date of this dividend was Friday, May 28th.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.63%.
-Interactive Brokers Group’s payout ratio is 16.06%.

-Hedge funds have recently modified their holdings of the business.
-Teacher Retirement System of Texas raised its stake in shares of Interactive Brokers Group by 60.1% during the 4th quarter.
-Teacher Retirement System of Texas now owns 6,692 shares of the financial services provider’s stock worth $408,000 after buying an additional 2,513 shares during the period.
-Northern Trust Corp lifted its holdings in Interactive Brokers Group by 2.0% during the fourth quarter.
-Northern Trust Corp now owns 603,963 shares of the financial services provider’s stock valued at $36,794,000 after purchasing an additional 12,130 shares in the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund grew its position in shares of Interactive Brokers Group by 6.8% in the fourth quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 48,066 shares of the financial services provider’s stock valued at $2,928,000 after purchasing an additional 3,066 shares during the period.
-Credit Suisse AG increased its stake in shares of Interactive Brokers Group by 33.8% during the fourth quarter.
-Credit Suisse AG now owns 106,736 shares of the financial services provider’s stock worth $6,502,000 after purchasing an additional 26,956 shares in the last quarter.
-Finally, Public Employees Retirement System of Ohio raised its position in shares of Interactive Brokers Group by 26.0% during the 4th quarter.
-Public Employees Retirement System of Ohio now owns 36,036 shares of the financial services provider’s stock worth $2,195,000 after purchasing an additional 7,442 shares during the last quarter.
-Institutional investors own 18.76% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Ameritas Investment Company LLC acquired a new position in Interactive Brokers Group in the 1st quarter valued at about $33,000.
+Benjamin F. Edwards & Company Inc. acquired a new position in Interactive Brokers Group in the 1st quarter valued at about $57,000.
+Eaton Vance Management acquired a new position in Interactive Brokers Group in the 1st quarter valued at about $75,000.
+Amundi Pioneer Asset Management Inc. increased its position in Interactive Brokers Group by 73.7% in the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,077 shares of the financial services provider’s stock valued at $66,000 after acquiring an additional 457 shares during the period.
+Finally, Graves Light Private Wealth Management Inc. increased its position in Interactive Brokers Group by 46.7% in the 1st quarter.
+Graves Light Private Wealth Management Inc. now owns 1,309 shares of the financial services provider’s stock valued at $96,000 after acquiring an additional 417 shares during the period.
+Hedge funds and other institutional investors own 18.76% of the company’s stock.

-Several research firms have weighed in on IBKR.
-Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price target on the stock. in a research note on Wednesday, June 9th.
-Credit Suisse Group upped their target price on Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a research report on Wednesday, April 21st.
-Finally, The Goldman Sachs Group lifted their price objective on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a research note on Monday, April 5th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and four have given a buy rating to the company’s stock.
-Interactive Brokers Group presently has a consensus rating of “Hold” and a consensus target price of $78.86.
+A number of brokerages have issued reports on IBKR.
+Credit Suisse Group lifted their price target on Interactive Brokers Group from $92.00 to $110.00 and gave the stock an “outperform” rating in a report on Wednesday, April 21st.
+Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 target price for the company. in a report on Wednesday, June 9th.
+Finally, The Goldman Sachs Group boosted their target price on Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a report on Monday, April 5th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and an average target price of $78.86.

 Interactive Brokers Group, Inc operates as an automated electronic broker worldwide.
 It specializes in executing and clearing trades in stocks, options, futures, foreign exchange instruments, bonds, mutual funds, and exchange traded funds (ETFs).
 The company custodies and services accounts for hedge and mutual funds, ETFs, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.